TEMESGENABDISSA/Leetcode-Competitive-Programming/README.md

 and resilient individuals prepared to navigate the dynamic landscape of programming with continuous improvement and determination.
 # THE ROADMAP
  A well-structured roadmap can guide you from foundational concepts to advanced problem-solving skills.
 Here's a suggested roadmap:
+ # Pick one programming languages (Choose a programming language that is more comfortable for you.)

 ### **Beginner Level: Building Foundations**